FAQs for New Students

 The best way to contact us if you are away from campus is through email: email@example.com.
 If you are on campus please come to Libbey Forum during our open hours, M-F, 9-4.
 We have trained staff available to assist you and a public computer which you can use to access the Garnet Gateway with staff available to answer questions.

-We hope you enjoy reviewing our extensive variety of courses and find the Garnet Gateway an easy method for registration.
+We hope you enjoy the Bates curriculum and find the Garnet Gateway an easy method for registration.